Listed below are the previous releases of ALPHACAM, to view what features where introduced in each of the releases click the buttons below.

 Another enhancement to the Automation Manager in ALPHACAM 2018 R1 is being able to preview job files and sub-components without having to process the job, speeding up productivity.
 And users can also access 13 additional nesting extension options.

 Nesting itself has an important new feature allowing the nesting engine to automatically use the best available user-selected sheets.
-Previously, the sheets would be used in the order picked, and therefore, the nest wasn’t always optimised for best sheet usage.
+Previously, the sheets would be used in the order picked, and therefore, the nest wasn’t always optimized for best sheet usage.
 Now, users can select multiple sheets, and the nesting function automatically picks the best combination, which can significantly reduce material usage.

 Following customer requests, the TimeStudy function has now been reinstated as a 64-bit Addin, giving users their total machining time in a few seconds without any special settings or configuring reports.
 TimeStudy is a quick and easy way to report machining time, taking into account the units, Machine Tool Rapid Rate, Tool Change Time, Part Load/Unload Time and efficiency rate.
 It also displays the time specified to each operation, as well as the total machining time.